Ladybug870/Remote-desktop-startup/README.md

 </p>

-<h1>How to Remote Desktop a Virtual Machine</h1>
+<h1>How to access Remote Desktop on Windows 10</h1>
-This tutorial outlines how to gain remote access to a virtual machine.<br />
+This tutorial outlines how to navigate to Remote Desktop.<br />

 <h2>Video Demonstration</h2>